Decision Sciences

 DS 408 Computer Simulation (Units: 3)

-Prerequisites: DS 212 or MATH 124; ISYS 263 or passing the waiver exam in basic computer proficiency and information systems; or Bachelor of Science in Statistics majors with MATH 440.
+Prerequisites: DS 212 or ECON 311 or MATH 124; ISYS 263 or passing the waiver exam in basic computer proficiency and information systems; or Bachelor of Science in Statistics majors with MATH 440.

 Development of computer-based simulation modeling skills, focusing on managerial cases.
 Experience with professional simulation software.
 Model formulation, execution, and interpretation of results.
 (Plus-minus letter grade only)